-- Liquid Waste from garbage leaking out of compactor - Debris, sediment and turbidity might be a potential source - Hydraulic leaks from vehicles might be a potential source
+- Liquid Waste from garbage leaking out of compactor - Debris, sediment and turbidity might be a potential source - Hydraulic leaks from vehicles might be a potential source - Foam from soaps used for cleaning containers.

 - Promptly contain and clean up solid and liquid pollutant leaks and spills including oils, solvents, and fuels on any soil, vegetation, or paved areas exposed to stormwater. - Follow hazardous materials spill response guidelines. - Protect storm drain directly south of concrete pad for compactor and recycle dumpster - Insure no significant spills or leaks